 If you have several frozen pensions it may save time to use the government’s free Pension Tracing Service.
 This is a searchable database that allows you to input your former employer’s name or pension provider, to find the information you require.
 You can use this service online or by telephone.

 Another option is to use PensionBee.
-We just need an employer name or policy number to track them down through our in-house database, then, once found, we can combine them into one manageable online plan.
+If you have an employer name or policy number we can try to track your pensions down through our in-house database, then, once found, we can combine them into one manageable online plan.

 Frozen pension options